janlopezdelaosa/janlopezdelaosa.github.io/README.md

 - The app checks user's input against the retrieved values.
 - Input is debounced to relieve some computation.
 - Input box and hourly forecast components suspense on data fetching.
-- Data fetching is cached.
+- Fetched data is cached.
+- Data changes are reflected on the fronted after 5 seconds.

 ### Backend